harleypellowe/harleypellowe.github.io/_data/README.md

     * (Optional) Add `top_image` (a link to an image that will appear in the project list).
 1. In each part, set `permalink` to this format: `/projects/<project_name>/part-<num>`.
 1. Each part should also have a `title` and `subtitle`.
-1. Set `published: false` on all parts until the project is ready to launch.
+1. When the project is ready to launch, merge the branch into `master`.
-    * View these in local mode by adding `--unpublished` property to `jekyll serve`.